Baldwin calls for police to be on movie sets after “Rust” shooting - NewsBreak

 “Every film/TV set that uses guns, fake or otherwise, should have a police officer on set, hired by the production, to specifically monitor weapons safety,” Baldwin wrote on Twitter and posted to Instagram on Monday.

 Baldwin’s statement comes after his involvement in the accidental shooting on the Western movie set “Rust” last month in Santa Fe, New Mexico.
-The 63-year-old actor fired a gun while rehearsing for a scene, killing cinematographer Halyna Hutchins and wounding director Joel Souza.Houston police chief spoke with Travis Scott before deadly concert
+The 63-year-old actor fired a gun while rehearsing for a scene, killing cinematographer Halyna Hutchins and wounding director Joel Souza.“Rust” film armorer says someone may have put bullet in gun

 However, many fans are slamming Baldwin for the concept.
 They say the responsibility does not belong to police officers, but it belongs to the armorer on the film set.